The Elders (organization): Conflict

+On 20 October 2023 Mary Robinson discussed with representatives of Ukrainian President's Office implementation of Ukrainian Peace Formula.
+On 1 December 2023 President The Elders took part in a working meeting with representatives of 83 states on the implementation of the Ukrainian Peace Formula in Kyiv, Ukraine.

-Past Work
+Past work

-Universal health care (2016-22)
+Universal health care (2016–2022)

 At the Women Deliver conference in May 2016, The Elders launched a new initiative to campaign for universal health coverage (UHC) as part of their efforts to support and implement the UN Sustainable Development Goals (SDGs).

 The initiative focused on four areas: